 Other details at the bottom of the certificate

 You should sign the death certificate and print your name in block capital letters beside it.
 Your GMCnumber should also be included beside or under your name.

-There is a counterfoil on the left hand side which gets left in the death certificate book
+There is a counterfoil on the left-hand side which gets left in the death certificate book.

 You need to document the patient’s name, the cause of death (Part 1) and conditions potentially contributing to death (Part 2).

 You also need to document your personal details again.